350th Air Refueling Squadron: Reserve organization

-The 350th activated in the Air Force Reserve in 1947 at Columbia AAB, South Carolina.
-It is unclear whether or not the unit was manned or equipped.
-It was inactivated in 1949 when Continental Air Command reorganized its reserve organization according to the Wing Base Organization.
+The squadron was again activated in the reserve at Columbia Army Air Base, South Carolina on 16 July 1947 and assigned to the 100th Group, which was located at Miami Army Air Field, Florida.
+At Columbia, its training was supervised by Air Defense Command (ADC).
+It does not appear the squadron was fully staffed and was equipped only with training aircraft.
+In 1948, Continental Air Command assumed responsibility for managing reserve and Air National Guard units from ADC.

+President Truman’s reduced 1949 defense budget required reductions in the number of Air Force units.
+As a result, the 350th was inactivated as reserve flying operations at Columbia ceased.

 Strategic Air Command

 The squadron reactivated under Strategic Air Command in 1956, and received new, swept wing Boeing B-47 Stratojet, which was designed to carry nuclear weapons and to penetrate Soviet air defenses with its high operational ceiling and near supersonic speed.
 The squadron flew the B-47 for about a decade when by the mid-1960s it had become obsolete and vulnerable to new Soviet air defenses.
-The squadron began to send its Stratojets to The Military Aircraft Storage and Disposition Center at Davis-Monthan AFB for retirement in 1965, the last being retired in 1966; it was one of the last B-47 squadrons.
+The squadron began to send its Stratojets to The Military Aircraft Storage and Disposition Center at Davis-Monthan Air Force Base for retirement in 1965, the last being retired in 1966; it was one of the last B-47 squadrons.

-It was redesignated as a strategic reconnaissance squadron, operating Ryan AQM-34 Firebee strategic reconnaissance drones launched from DC-130 Hercules aircraft and recovered by Sikorsky CH-3 helicopters from 1966–1976.
+It was redesignated as a strategic reconnaissance squadron, operating Ryan AQM-34 Firebee reconnaissance drones launched from DC-130 Hercules aircraft and recovered by Sikorsky CH-3 helicopters from 1966–1976.

 Transitioning to the KC-135Q Stratotanker in 1982, the squadron provided refueling support for SR-71 aircraft from, 1983–1990.
 The 350th also provided cargo support and intratheater refueling during combat in Southwest Asia from August 1990 – March 1991 during the Gulf War.

-Modern Era
+Air Mobility Command

 At the end of the Cold War, the Air Force underwent extensive changes as a result of several rounds of Base Realignment and Closure (BRAC).
-On 1 January 1994, the 22nd Air Refueling Wing was assigned to McConnell Air Force Base, Kansas, as part of the Air Force's plan to return McConnell AFB to an air refueling hub.
-The 384th Air Refueling Squadron, a geographically separated unit of the 19th Air Refueling Wing (at Robins Air Force Base, Georgia) and a McConnell tenant unit, joined the 22 ARW as the first of four Boeing KC-135 Stratotanker squadrons to comprise the wing’s new tanker force.
+On 1 January 1994, the 22nd Air Refueling Wing moved to McConnell Air Force Base, Kansas, as part of the Air Force's plan to return McConnell to an air refueling hub.
+The 384th Air Refueling Squadron, a geographically separated unit of the 19th Air Refueling Wing (at Robins Air Force Base, Georgia) and a McConnell tenant unit, joined the 22nd as the first of four Boeing KC-135 Stratotanker squadrons to comprise the wing’s new tanker force.
 Within eight months, the 350th, 344th, and 349th Air Refueling Squadrons joined the 384th in the 22nd Operations Group to fly the wing's 48 KC-135s.
 In 1997, the Republic of Singapore Air Force (RSAF) selected McConnell as its training base for its KC-135 crews and maintenance personnel.
 The RSAF stationed two of their Stratotankers with the 22 ARW, naming the organization the Peace Guardian Detachment.
 From 1998 to 2003, the RSAF maintained a 300-person detachment at McConnell and trained with the 350th on air refueling techniques, tactics, and general airmanship.